How to Instill Hope in Others

 Step Two – Understand

-Therefore, understanding is the second tool a person can use in order to instill hope.
-A lot of people who are depressed and are contemplating suicide, before they do the act they want someone to listen to them with an intent the person they are talking to will try to understand them and help them.
-Unfortunately, many do not take time to listen to the end, and if they did, do not take time to understand them.
-At the end, the person commits suicide because nobody took the time to try to understand him/her.
+A lot of people who are depressed and/or are contemplating suicide, before they do the act they want someone to listen to them with an intent they will be understood and helped.
+Unfortunately, many do not take time to listen in order to understand.
+What happens next?
+The person commits suicide because nobody took the time to try to understand him/her.

-It is not fair because you conquered the problems or challenges you faced, you expect other people to conquer the same way.
-We are all different with different personalities.
+It is not fair because you conquered your fears or challenges you expect other people to conquer the same way.
+We are different with different personalities.
 Calling them coward because they are contemplating suicide will not help in the long run.

 Song: You Raise Me Up

 1. I believe that imagination is stronger than knowledge.
 That myth is more potent than history.
 That dreams are more powerful than facts.
 That hope always triumphs over experience.
 That laughter is the only cure for grief.
 And I believe that love is stronger than death.
 (Robert Fulghum).

 2. Hope is the thing with feathers that preaches in the soul and sings the tune without the words and never stops at all.
 (Emily Dickinson).

 3. They say a person needs just three things to be truly happy in this world: Someone to love, something to do, and something to hope for.